Sweet, tangy homemade Pepper Relish with a spicy jalapeno kick served over cream cheese. An easy 15-minute appetizer for any occasion.

 - on hot dogs

-If you’re not a cream cheese fan (my husband can’t stand it LOL) try this relish on hamburgers, hotdogs, sandwiches and more.
+If you’re not a cream cheese fan, my husband can’t stand any kind of cheese, try this relish on hamburgers, hotdogs, sandwiches, and more.

 What kind of party appetizers do you like?